GAM-team/GAM/docs/Authorization.md

 * Choose "All users are 18 or older"
 * Click "SAVE"

-Verify whether the super admin you'll be using is in an OU where reauthentication is required.
-* Access the admin console and go to Security -> Overview
-* Scroll down and open Google Cloud session control section
-* Select the OU containing the super admin
-* If Require reauthentication is selected and Exempt Trusted apps is not checked, you'll have to do `gam oauth create` at whatever frequency is specified
-* If that sounds unappealing, check Exempt Trusted apps
-* Click "OVERRIDE"
-* Follow the steps below to mark GAM as a trusted app

 Based on your domain policies, you may have to mark GAM as a trusted app.
 These steps are performed after a project is created.
 * Access the admin console and go to Security -> Access and data control -> API controls
 * Check Trust internal, domain-owned apps